Unbiased estimators for random design regression: Introduction

 The bias in least squares estimators is present even when each input component is drawn independently from a standard Gaussian.
 As an example, we let $d=5$ and set:

 The response $y$ is a non-linear function $\xi(\x)$ plus independent white noise $\epsilon$.
 Note that it is crucial that the response contains some non-linearity, and it is something that one would expect in real datasets.
-The response is cubic and was chosen so that it is easy to solve algebraically for the optimum solution $\w^*=\argmin_\w L_{\dxy}(\w)$ (exact calculation given in Appendix~\ref{a:exact}).
+The response is cubic and was chosen so that it is easy to solve algebraically for the optimum solution $\w^*=\argmin_\w L_{\dxy}(\w)$ (see Appendix~\ref{a:exact}).

-For this Gaussian setup we compute the bias of the least squares estimator produced for this problem by i.i.d.~sampling of $k$ points.
-We do this by producing many such estimators $\wbh_1,\dots,\wbh_T$ independently, and look at the estimation error of the average of those estimators $\wbh:=\frac1T\sum_{t=1}^T\wbh_t$:
+For this Gaussian setup we evaluate the bias of the least squares estimator produced for this problem by i.i.d.~sampling of $k$ points.
+We do this by performing model averaging, i.e., producing many such estimators $\wbh_1,\dots,\wbh_T$ independently, and looking at the estimation error of the average of those estimators $\wbt:=\frac1T\sum_{t=1}^T\wbh_t$:

 Figure~\ref{f:experiment} (red curves) shows the experiment for several values of $k$ and a range of values of $T$ (each presented data point is an average over 50 runs).
 The i.i.d.~sampled estimator is biased for any sample size (although the bias decreases with $k$), and therefore the averaged estimator clearly does not converge to the optimum.
 We next discuss how to construct an unbiased estimator (dashed blue curves), for which the estimation error of the averaged estimator exhibits $\frac1T$ convergence to zero (regardless of $k$).
 This type of convergence appears as a straight line on the log-log plot on Figure~\ref{f:experiment}.